kelly-chen91/cse356-project/README.md

    ./manifest.sh
    ```

-## Gorse (Recommendation System)

-After performing `docker-compose up -d`, you can access to Gorse dashboard via `localhost:8088`.

-Please view [this documentation](https://gorse.io/docs/master/quick-start.html) to see the available API endpoints to implement collaborative filtering

-Note: From Zhen: remember to check out zhenghaoz (the goat)'s wechat :wink:

 ## Populate Initial Videos

-To populate the database with JSON data, first cd back to `cse356-project` and then do `node scripts/populateDB.js`
+To populate the database with JSON data, first cd back to `cse356-project/scripts` and then do `node populateDB.js`

 You can change the json file you want to populate in `.env` file.